Artemisia maritima Subsp. maritima (L) ~ Sea Wormwood

 Thornton 'Family Herbal' : "beat up in thrice its weight of fine sugar, it is made into a conserve ordered by the London college."

-1930's : flowering tops & young shoots as for Wormwood (A. Absinthium), but less powerfull.
-Also as tonic, aromatic & intermittenyt fever.
+1930's : flowering tops & young shoots as for Wormwood (A. absinthium), but less powerful.
+Also as tonic, aromatic & intermittent fever.

 Source of herba absinthii maritimi, used as stomachic, tonic & flavouring herb.